 - Faculty will gather all material evidence (e.g., papers, crib notes, copied materials and the source(s) from which it came, et al.) If the charges have arisen from an inconsistency in quality, prior work samples, along with the work in question, should be presented to the student.
 Names of those who have pertinent knowledge of the situation will also be presented.

 - Once the information is gathered a meeting between the individual faculty member and the accused should be held within 5 class days (or within 5 business days of a final exam) to discuss the matter.
 All parties shall maintain confidentiality at this point.
-The faculty member, however, may seek advice/counsel from his/her Department Head.
+The faculty member, however, may seek advice/counsel from his/her Department Chair.
 The student may seek advice/counsel from an individual of his/her choice.

 Following the meeting the faculty member shall have the following options available if he/she feels disciplinary action is warranted: